-This is another West Head “exploratory” walk, which I don’t have particularly high expectations for.
+This “exploratory” walk turned out to be one of the best bushwalks in West Head, visiting the spectacular Birnie Lookout before descending to Towlers Bay.
 I’ve been down to Towlers Bay before via the Towlers Bay Trail and it was a pleasant walk – but nothing particularly special.
-This time I’m planning to visit Birnie Lookout, accessed via the Towlers Bay Trail, and then if possible continue “off track” to reach another nearby (unnamed lookout).
-I’m not sure what to expect, as AllTrails shows two lookouts in close proximity, but neither lookout or any trails are shown on my detailed topographical map or on Google Maps.
+The walk I’ve planned ths time heads to Birnie Lookout, accessed via the Towlers Bay Trail, and then hopefully continues “off track” to reach another nearby (unnamed lookout).
+I’m not sure what to expect, as AllTrails shows two lookouts in close proximity.
+However neither lookout or the connecting trail are shown on my detailed topographical map or on Google Maps.

 The walk starts from West Head Road on the Towlers Bay Trail, which is easy walking through the coastal heath and low forest that’s typical of these ridges.

 Looking back along Towlers Bay Trail is the highest point in West Head, Willunga Trig.
 After 1.2km the junction with the side-track to Birnie Lookout is reached – but it’s very easy to miss.
 Marked by a discreet cairn on the right-hand side of the firetrail, you can hardly tell there is a track here.